NielXu/MathUtil/README.md

 # Updates

    1. Version 0.0.1, added Sigma function, allow user to calculate the sum using Sigma notation.
 Added test cases 1~4.
-   2. Version 0.0.2, Sigma function is now support sin, cos and tan symbol.
-No custom variable name allowed, all variable name should be x.
+   2. Version 0.0.2, Sigma function now supports sin, cos and tan symbol.
+No custom variable name allowed anymore, all variable name should be x.
 Added test case 5~9.
    3. Version 0.0.3, added interfaces Matrixable and CalculableMatrix, added classes Matrix and SimpleMatrix.
 See javadoc for more informations.
    4. Version 0.0.4, removed CalculableMatrix interface, added factor(multiply the matrix by a numebr) method, power(raise the matrix to the power of n) method and det(determinant) method in Matrix class.
 Matrix class no longer extends SimpleMatrix class, but instead, it implements the Matrixable interface.
+   5. Version 0.0.5, Sigma function now supports abs symbol.
+Added SuperVector class and MathUtil class.
+Added MathUtil tests, round method test 1~3, dist method test 1~2.

 # Contribute

 To contribute, you can added new classes.
 Or, you can add some tests that you think they might be helpful.
+To add test cases, create the cases under the corresponding package, and then add it to the AllTests test suite.